SwissDataScienceCenter/renku/docs/introduction/index.rst

 About Renku
 ===========

-The Renku Project is as useful for independent researchers and data scientists as it is for labs, collaborations, and courses and workshops.
+**The Renku Project** provides a platform and tools for reproducible and collaborative data analysis.
+It is aimed at independent researchers and data scientists as well as labs, collaborations, and courses and workshops.
+Renku can be used by anyone who deals with data, whether they are a researcher, data analyst, project owner, or data provider.

 .. toctree::
    :maxdepth: 1